mycoboco/ocelot/doc/cdsl/dwa.md

 #### `dwa_t dwa_rshl(dwa_t x, int n)`

 `dwa_rshl()` computes `x` >> `n`, which is `x` right-shited `n` bit positions.
-Vacated bits are filled with zeros, thus an logical shift is performed. `n` must be equal to or greater than 0, and be less than the number of bits in `dwa_t`.
+Vacated bits are filled with zeros, thus a logical shift is performed. `n` must be equal to or greater than 0, and be less than the number of bits in `dwa_t`.
 The behavior is undefined otherwise.

 ##### May raise